 In a football match, certain moments cause fans to stand en masse, creating the rat-a-tat-tat sound of plastic seats closing, or to surge forward in standing areas like a tidal wave.
-Goals, penalty saves and crunching tackles are capable of producing such moments during the course of a 90 minute match.
+Goals, penalty saves and crunching tackles are capable of producing such moments during the course of a 90-minute match.
 For the flair players, there is no end of tricks that can have this very same effect on the fans, wowing them and embarrassing their opponents in one fell swoop.
-In May 2000 Riquelme did just that to Mario Yepes, and 17 years later it is still talked about as if it happened yesterday.
+In May 2000 Riquelme did just that to Mario Yepes, and almost two decades later it is still talked about as if it happened yesterday.

 It wasn’t the first or last time that Riquelme would embarrass an opponent, but given the magnitude of the occasion and the fierce rivalry with River Plate, it has to be considered one of the greatest – perhaps the greatest outright – nutmegs of all time.
 In typical Riquelme fashion, he played down the incident and was full of praise for his victim: “Whenever I’m asked about this trick, I always say it has more worth for Yepes than me.
 In a 3-0 Clásico with a trick such as this, I believe that any other player would have kicked out.
 Yet he followed me all the way to the corner without doing a thing.
 This is much more manly than nutmegging someone.”